 When we first set out we only had a map and a plan for making money online.
 We had absolutely no online income coming in.
 Now, we make our living from freelance writing and helping blogs and businesses with SEO.
 (Search Engine Optimization).
 Rob also helps maintain WordPress websites and does WordPress training for clients as well.
 We learned most of the skills we needed to perform these types of jobs through tons of reading and quality courses offered online.

 we would have learned marketable online skills before we left.
 Waiting until we had a few paying clients online would have been a better idea too.

-We are just starting to earn enough income not to need to supplement with savings.
+We are just started to earn enough income not to need to supplement with savings after the first couple of years.
 Getting to this point has been quite the learning curve.
 We focused so hard on creating content for the blog in the beginning and this did end up being a good thing but not for the reasons most people think.
 The blog makes very little money.

 The Expat Experiment is kind of like our business card at this time.
 A vehicle to get to know people interested in the kind of things we’re interested in and a place where we can help and hopefully inspire others to travel more.
 The networking and promoting we’ve done for The Expat Experiment has helped us connect with the majority of our customers.
 All or our SEO and WordPress maintenance business come from networking and word of mouth.

-We do earn a little advertising income from the blog through affiliate revenue for products we use and love and sponsored content that we write to promote quality brands that relate to how we live or travel.
-But The Expat Experiment really serves more as a stepping stone to other paid freelance writing opportunities.
-Right now, I earn most of my freelance writing income through P.R. and content creation for other publications.
+We do earn a some income from the blog through affiliate revenue for products we use and love and sponsored content that we write to promote quality brands that relate to how we live or travel.
+But The Expat Experiment really serves more as a stepping stone to other paid freelance opportunities.
+Right now, I earn most of my freelance income being a Pinterest Virtual Assistant for businesses outside of the travel industry.